charleskoffler/clprolf/docs/official/clprolf_insights.md

 >
 > More broadly, the **declension itself can abusively be called the “role”**,
 > since it determines the entity’s nature and its position in the organism.
 >
+> During inheritance, synonyms are generally expected to remain **aligned**
+> — classes or interfaces of the same nature should ideally share the same synonym,
+> unless a deliberate perspective shift is intended by the developer.
+> This prevents conceptual drift and keeps the semantic continuity of the design.
+>
 > This linguistic symmetry keeps the system coherent:
 > whether the role is explicit (through a synonym) or implicit (through the declension name),